Reading time: 6 minutes

 FAQ - Frequently Asked Questions

-How long does an average engine last?
+How long can a modern engine really last?

 150,000-400,000 km depending on maintenance.